 You can bake straight from frozen by slicing the dough and adding 2-3 minutes to the baking time.

 Baked Cookies For baked cookies, freeze them in a single layer with parchment paper between to avoid sticking.
-This way, they stay fresh and ready to enjoy whenever you need a quick, buttery treat!

 If you want more meal prep information, check out my Meal Prep for Beginners post and my Meal Prep Basics E-Book.